 Ag Action Group (AAG)

 These cases are compiled and written by drawing on publicly available information, court records, and doctoral research nearing completion.
 Any academic commentary is grounded in ongoing / established research and literature, not personal opinion.
 Citations and source references are included within each record.
-This archive is for documentation and research purposes only and does not constitute legal advice or official records.
+This archive is for documentation and research purposes only and does not constitute legal advice or endorsement of these tactics.
 My commentary on each case is necessarily limited in the short term due to alignment with doctoral study underway and accordance to ethical research practice.
-I do have a earlier posting that provides some grounding into this belief system.

 https://www.unmaskingextremism.com/looking-glass/law-ish-adventures